 Training courses that have occurred before the i4A Training funds are awarded are not eligible for funding.
 We reserve the right to reject applications to attend training courses or workshops that seem predatory or do not offer sufficient content for a meaningful learning experience.

-Please note that Global BioImaging (GBI)-organised courses are not eligible for i4A funding.
+Global BioImaging (GBI)-organised courses are not eligible for i4A funding.
 If you would like to receive funding to attend GBI-organised courses, please apply to the travel grants offered by GBI for each specific course.

 Please take into account the time needed for application, evaluation, as well as visa processing when selecting the date of your training course.

-While this step is optional for the i4A Training Track, we do encourage you to reach out to us and take advantage of our application support service.
+We do encourage you to reach out to us and take advantage of our application support service.
 We are happy to assist you in finding a training course/workshop (as resources allow) that aligns with your scientific goals.

 Simply send us a brief description of the area of training you are interested in.
 Let us know if you already have a specific destination in mind or if you require assistance in making a decision, and we will take it from there.